Knee Surgery & Rehabilitation

 This program involves:

-Return to sports activity, if desired, eight months of rehabilitation**
+- Return to sports activity, if desired, 7-12 months after surgery**

-***Only if certain muscle strength, ligament function and symptom criteria are met.
+***Only if certain muscle strength, ligament function, neuromuscular, and symptom criteria are met.
+Patients undergo rigorous testing and training before full sports are allowed.
 Patients with arthritis are usually advised to return only to light recreational activity to avoid further joint damage.

 How do I avoid complications after surgery?